 You should also clean the mold and mildew in your bathroom.
 Mold can make people really sick, and mildew can make your entire house smell.

 Use Bleach to clean hard non porous surfaces like tile and use Hydrogen Peroxide to clean porous surfaces like grout.
 Make sure you do not mix these two chemicals thought, they can cause toxic gases that will make you very sick.

 6// Tackle Stains And Smells

-Once all of your clutter is picked up off the ground and put away, you will be able to see any stains on your carpet or upholstery.
+Once all of your clutter is picked up off the ground and put away, you will be able to see any stains on your carpet, upholstery, or sub floor.
 Spray them with the appropriate cleaner and let the cleaner soak in.
 Hopefully the stain is not too set in.

 In the end, if you want to be able to say, “My house is my sanctuary.”